alinabodnar1/alinabodnar1/README.md

 ### Recently graduated from the full-stack developer course and looking for my place under the sun in the wonderful world of IT :sun_with_face:

 I am:
-- currently learning node.js :orange_book:
+- currently practicing in NODE.js :orange_book:
 - eager to put my tech skills into practice in commercial project :handshake:

 My English level is B1-B2.